apache/incubator-livy-website/site/community.md

 Before submitting an issue, please:

 * Verify that the bug does in fact exist.
-* Search the issue tracker to verify there are no existing issue reporting the bug you've found.
+* Search the issue tracker to verify there is no existing issue reporting the bug you've found.
 * Consider tracking down the bug yourself in the Livy source code and submitting a patch along with your bug report.
 This is a great time saver for the Livy developers and helps ensure the bug will be fixed quickly.